romandariana/documentation/docs/solutions/reference-designs/ad-apard32690-sl/ad-apardspoe-sl/index.rst

    AD-APARDSPOE-SL

-The :adi:`AD-APARDSPOE-SL <AD-APARDSPOE-SL>` is a 10BASE-T1L power extractor with Single Pair Power over Ethernet (SPoE) for development of field devices and applications on a :adi:`AD-APARD32690-SL <AD-APARD32690-SL>` platform board.
+The :adi:`AD-APARDSPOE-SL` is a 10BASE-T1L power extractor with Single Pair Power over Ethernet (SPoE) for development of field devices and applications on a :adi:`AD-APARD32690-SL` platform board.
 The SPoE powered device (PD) and isolated flyback regulator provide 12 V power to the platform board.
 SPoE Class 10-12 (24 V nominal) and Class 13-14 (55 V nominal) are supported.

-Designed for use on the :adi:`AD-APARD32690-SL <AD-APARD32690-SL>` platform, the :adi:`AD-APARDSPOE-SL <AD-APARDSPOE-SL>` hardware features Arduino Form-factor headers, and 3 pins to extract power from the :adi:`AD-APARD32690-SL <AD-APARD32690-SL>` board.
+Designed for use on the :adi:`AD-APARD32690-SL` platform, the :adi:`AD-APARDSPOE-SL` hardware features Arduino Form-factor headers, and 3 pins to extract power from the :adi:`AD-APARD32690-SL` board.

-To support board stacking and the development of field device applications using Arduino shields, the :adi:`AD-APARDSPOE-SL<AD-APARD32690-SL>` is equipped with extra-tall headers, enabling other Arduino shields to be stacked on top of it.
+To support board stacking and the development of field device applications using Arduino shields, the :adi:`AD-APARD32690-SL` is equipped with extra-tall headers, enabling other Arduino shields to be stacked on top of it.

-The design also features a complete power isolation to the host :adi:`AD-APARD32690-SL <AD-APARD32690-SL>`.
+The design also features a complete power isolation to the host :adi:`AD-APARD32690-SL`.